MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

     ]
 }
 ```
-Note that it is possible for the cause field to be null in some events.
-That is, a health transition takes place (e.g. available to unavailable) and the event is logged immediately to prevent notification delays.
-Therefore, using the clause above may result in an alert not being triggered, because the properties.cause property value will be set to null.
+Note that it's possible for the cause field to be null in some events.
+That is, a health transition takes place (for example, available to unavailable) and the event is logged immediately to prevent notification delays.
+Therefore, using the clause above may result in an alert not being triggered, because the properties.cause property value is set to null.

 ## Complete Resource Health alert template

-Using the different adjustments described in the previous section, here is a sample template that is configured to maximize the signal to noise ratio.
+When you use the different adjustments described in the previous section, here's a sample template that is configured to maximize the signal to noise ratio.
 Bear in mind the caveats noted above where the currentHealthStatus, previousHealthStatus, and cause property values may be null in some events.

 ```json
 {